yufeng97/COMP90024-CCC-notes/README.md

         - The HPC uses MIMD so you can have multiple applications running at the same time, reading/writing/processing multiple different types of data but still on the same cluster
 - > [2015 Q4] A) Explain the following terms in the context of high performance computing.
   - a.
 Data parallelization [1]
-  - - problem like you have a large amount of data But you need to process, analysis and aggregate  in a small amount in a parallel way.
+      - problem like you have a large amount of data But you need to process, analysis and aggregate  in a small amount in a parallel way.

-	-b.
+  - b.
 Compute parallelization [1]

-	-  - many processes and many threads for process things concurrently
+      - many processes and many threads for process things concurrently
 - > [2015 Q4] D) Compute parallelization of an application can be achieved through a variety of paradigms including task farming and single program multiple data.
 Describe these approaches and explain when they might best be applied.
 [3]

     - Master-Worker/task-farming